Skip to main content

 Validation rule:

-• if no bearer token source is configured, allow_unauthenticated_ingress must be true
+• if no bearer token source is configured, configure require_hmac_signature=true with an HMAC secret or set allow_unauthenticated_ingress=true

 Ingress endpoint